PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step05/plots/cloudTopTemperature_73km_vs_RadianceFactorRatio.png
     :scale: 80%

-The cloud top temperatures have been corrected for the thermal tide at 69km altitude (:file:`ThermalTideCorrection.dat`) as described in :ref:`Step04 <VMCStep04>`), even though none of the cloud top altitudes is exactly at 69km altitude: I assume this amplitude to be a good indication.
+The cloud top temperatures can be corrected for thermal tide at 69km altitude as described in :ref:`Step04 <VMCStep04>` using the information in (:file:`ThermalTideCorrection.dat`).
+Even though none of the cloud top altitudes is exactly at 69km altitude, I assume this amplitude to be a good indication.
-I also determined linear fits to the points, but clearly the linear correlation is very weak if even existent at all.
+It is the only altitude that I have the amplitudes for all the latitudes from the :ref:`Akiba et al. (2021) <Akiba2021>` paper.

-I need to do another statistical analysis test here!
+I use the :ref:`Spearman ranked and Pearson correlation coefficients <correlationcoefficients>` to evaluate whether a correlation exists or not.

-The **second** way I correct the cloud top temperature variation due to the temperature gradient in the atmosphere, so that the values can be compared across latitudes when doing the correlation with the VMC UV-brightness.
+A **second** way to look at this is to take all the latitudes into account and correct for the cloud top temperature variation due to the temperature gradient in the atmosphere.
+In that way, the values should be comparable across latitudes.
-I take 71km altitude as the reference level:
+If I take 71km altitude as the reference level, then

 .. math::